kiboschool/course-web-development-fundamentals/src/lessons/action-and-interaction/javascript-and-the-page.md

 <details><summary>Result</summary>

-When I run that snippet, I see the text that’s in the top bar, "Web Foundations".
+When I run that snippet, I see the text that’s in the top bar, "Web Development Fundamentals".

 </details>